How to React to Children When They Make Mistakes

 Rather than stepping in to resolve the mistake on behalf of your child, discuss and show them ways that they may be able to fix it themselves.
 This could mean that together, you go through each step of the process or as simple as discussing alternative ways for them to try.

-Here at St Peter’s, a private school in Devon, we pride ourselves in helping prepare your child for each stage and challenge, whether it’s a mistake or a success.
+Here at St Peter’s, a private primary school in Devon, we pride ourselves in helping prepare your child for each stage and challenge, whether it’s a mistake or a success.

 If you’d like to know more about our approach and style of teaching, why join us on an open day?